NAIRBS/AlvaAR-Ubuntu-20.04/README.md

 ```
 #### 3) Run
 ```
-    $: cd ~/AlvaAR-Ubuntu-20.04/AlvaAR/examples/
+    $: cd ~/AlvaAR-Ubuntu-20.04/examples/
     $: nvm use 18
     $: npm start
 ```

-Where you should should then see something similar to:
+Where you should then see something similar to:

 ```
 > simple-https-server@1.0.0 start